Identify Your Breyer

 • SM - Stablemate

-• SR - Special Run
+• SR - Special Run, a model in limited release

 • THHN - The Hobby Horse News magazine, now defunct